daedaleanai/scov/README.md

 - [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html):  Use the `gcov` tool in conjunction with GCC to test code coverage in your programs.
 - [llvm-cov](http://llvm.org/docs/CommandGuide/llvm-cov.html): The `llvm-cov` tool shows code coverage information for programs that are instrumented to emit profile data.
 - [lcov](http://ltp.sourceforge.net/coverage/lcov.php):  LCOV is a graphical front-end for GCC's coverage testing tool `gcov`.
+- [Kcov](https://simonkagstrom.github.io/kcov/):  Kcov is a code coverage tester for compiled programs, Python scripts and shell scripts.
 - [Gcovr](https://pypi.org/project/gcovr/):  Gcovr provides a utility for managing the use of the GNU `gcov` utility and generating summarized code coverage results.

 ## Licensing